 Bethel provides an opportunity for students who complete a special education license to add a general education teaching license.
 Students who complete their edTPA during their special education student teaching will not be required to also complete an edTPA in order to earn a general education add-on teaching license.
 The entire course sequence for the special education license must be completed for eligibility for an add-on teaching license, or students must hold a current special education teaching license.
 Students must earn a passing score on all required Minnesota Teaching Licensure Examinations (MTLE) or equivalent examinations.
 Students must complete all content coursework, as determined through an evaluation of transcripts, prior to student teaching.
-The required curriculum for a teaching license as an addition to a qualifying Minnesota special education teaching licenses comprises a 10-11 semester credit sequence of courses.

 The Add-On Teaching License program will consider applicants who: